-The CCPA, which went into effect on January 1, 2020, among other things, requires covered companies to provide specified disclosures to California consumers and affords such consumers the ability to opt out of certain types of data sharing and sales.
-The CCPA also prohibits covered businesses from discriminating against consumers (for example, by charging more) for exercising their rights.
-The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
+The California Consumer Protection Act ("CCPA"), which went into effect on January 1, 2020, among other things, requires covered companies to provide specified disclosures to California consumers and affords such consumers the ability to opt out of certain types of data sharing and sales.
+The CCPA provides for civil penalties for violations, as well as a private right of action for certain data breaches.
 Additionally, in November 2020, California voters passed the California Privacy Rights and Enforcement Act of 2020 (the "CPRA").
-As of January 1, 2023, the CPRA further expanded the CCPA with additional data privacy compliance requirements that may impact our business and establishes a regulatory agency dedicated to enforcing the law.
-Aspects of the interpretation and enforcement of the CCPA and CPRA remain uncertain.
-The enactment of the CCPA has prompted similar legislative developments in other states in the U.S., creating the potential for a patchwork of overlapping but different state laws and for a trend of increasingly stringent privacy legislation in the U.S., which could increase our potential liability and adversely affect our business, financial condition, and results of operations.
-For example, Virginia, Colorado, Utah, Connecticut, and Iowa have enacted such laws.
+As of January 1, 2023, the CPRA further expanded the CCPA with additional requirements that may impact our business and establishes a regulatory agency dedicated to enforcing the law.
+Several states in the U.S. have proposed or enacted laws that contain obligations similar to the CCPA and CPRA that have taken effect or will take effect in coming years, creating the potential for a patchwork of overlapping but different state laws and for a trend of increasingly stringent privacy legislation in the U.S., which could increase our potential liability and adversely affect our business, financial condition, and results of operations.
 In addition, the Personal Information Protection Law, or PIPL, went into effect in the People's Republic of China (the "PRC") on November 1, 2021.
 The PIPL shares similarities with the GDPR, including extraterritorial application, data minimization, data localization, and purpose limitation requirements, and obligations to provide certain notices and rights to PRC citizens.
 The PIPL allows for fines of up to 50 million renminbi or 5% of a covered company's revenue in the prior year.
-The effects of these statutes and other similar federal, state, or foreign laws that may be proposed or enacted are significant and may require us to modify our data processing practices and policies and incur substantial compliance-related costs and expenses.
-Additionally, many laws and regulations relating to privacy and the collection, storing, sharing, use, disclosure, and protection of certain types of data are subject to varying degrees of enforcement and new and changing interpretations by courts.
-These other laws or regulations relating to privacy, data protection, and cybersecurity, particularly any new or modified laws or regulations, or changes to the interpretation or enforcement of laws or regulations, that require enhanced protection of certain types of data or new obligations with regard to data retention, transfer, or disclosure, could greatly increase the cost of providing our platform, require significant changes to our operations, or prevent us from providing our platform in jurisdictions in which we currently operate and in which we may operate in the future.
+Aspects of the interpretation and enforcement of the CCPA, CPRA, and other evolving federal, state, and foreign laws and regulations relating to privacy and the collection, storing, sharing, use, disclosure, protection, and other processing of certain types of data are subject to varying enforcement and new and changing interpretations by courts, and may impose different or inconsistent obligations.
+These laws or regulations, particularly any new or modified laws or regulations, or changes to the interpretation or enforcement of laws or regulations, that require enhanced protection of certain data or new obligations, could greatly increase the cost of providing our platform, require significant changes to our data processing practices and other aspects of our operations, or prevent us from providing our platform in jurisdictions in which we currently operate and in which we may operate in the future.